evrone/normas/README.md

 # Normas ![stability-stable](https://img.shields.io/badge/stability-stable-green.svg) ![npm](https://img.shields.io/npm/v/normas.svg)

-Normal Lightweight Javascript Framework for server-side render (compatible with Turbolinks)
+Normal Lightweight Javascript Framework for server-side render

 At the moment, the project is in the stage of active development and will be ready for production in early 2018.
 Now you can clone this repo and try [example with Rails](examples/normas_on_rails).